Research #12

 Very interesting perspective on the issue.
 In short: Startups keep up the narrative that they can turn users into revenue with with well targeted ads.
 VCs keep buying this.
 However that promise seems to never fulfill (considering effectiveness of online ads).

-#14 Updated by didi over 6 years ago
+#14 Updated by didi almost 7 years ago

 Just seen: LaterPay